4rg0n/songs-of-syx-mod-more-options/mod-sdk/src/main/java/com/github/argon/sos/mod/sdk/README.md

 **But what is it?**
 It provides some pre-build components and patterns to make it easier writing a Java code mod.

+## DISCLAIMER for V0

+Version 0 is the first release for testing the waters and gathering feedback.
+APIs and classes are not stable yet and may change.

 ## Packages

 * [Config](config) - For handling your mod configuration files